 Residential and Commercial properties are installing solar panels faster than ever.
 Some estimates show that there will be 70,000 solar panels installed every hour in the coming years.
-A solar panel is generally made up of 65 to 75 glass, 10 to 15% aluminum, 10% plastic and 3 to 5% silicon.
+A solar panel is generally made up of 65 to 75 glass, 10 to 15% aluminium, 10% plastic and 3 to 5% silicon.
 These materials can be recycled.
 Solar panels are designed to last 25+ years, but what happens when they break and when they reach the end of their life cycle?

 In the USA, the disposal of solar panels is not regulated.
 Some panels find their way into landfills.
 The recycling of solar panels will be an emerging industry in the coming years.
 In Europe, it is regulated, and there are operating facilities like the Veola facility in France.
 Companies in the US are starting to jump on board like First Solar, which is making an initiative to be involved in the afterlife of solar products.
 China is also opening solar recycling facilities.

 During the life of PV panels, its power capacity might decrease by 20%.
 According to manufacturers, the maximum reduction in efficiency is 10% between the first 10 to 20 years and 20% when the panels are reaching 25 years.
 High-quality panels may last 30 to 40 years, but their efficiency will definitely decrease.

 Thin-film based and silicon-based solar panels can be recycled using different industrial processes.
 Silicon-based panels are disassembled to separate the glass and aluminium parts.
 All external metal parts of silicon-based panels can be used for re-molding cell frames.
 95% of the glass can be recycled.
 The rest of the materials are treated at a 500° Celsius thermal processing unit to remove the binding between the panel’s cell elements.